Malaysia: The Homophobic State

 So what are the signs that your child may be gay?
 According to Puad Zarkashinot there are a number of warning signs that parents should look out for and these include, but are certainly not restricted to:

-Youths who like to work out and create a ‘chiseled’ physique.
+- Youths who like to work out and create a ‘chiselled’ physique.

 All these and more are considered to be early warning signs of homosexuality and should be stopped immediately upon engaging in any such activities.

 According to reports the Malaysian Government has initiated a number of seminars around the country in order to educate teachers and parents on ‘How to Spot Gay Tendencies’, and astonishingly, according to government figures, over 1,500 people attended the last seminar.

 Now this all may appear draconian, arcane and even outrageous to Gay Rights activists groups but you have to remember that Malaysia is a Muslim country and therefore they follow their own faith – often to the letter.

 While Western society has adopted a more open approach to homosexuality should not mean another country, with entirely different beliefs and culture, be expected to do the same.